Position

 • Strong leadership and team management skills, with the ability to inspire and motivate team members.

-• Excellent communication and interpersonal skills, with the ability to interact effectively with stakeholders at all levels.
+• Excellent communication and interpersonal skills, with the ability to effectively interact with stakeholders at all levels.

 Is becoming a Project Director a good career path?